Havi003/Hospital_Management_System/README.md

 ## Prerequisites
 MySQL Version Used: 8.0 and above.
 Languages: Python, PHP, or any other for front-end integration.

+## Tools
-- Tools: MySQL Workbench for database management. ### Installation Steps 1.
-Clone the Repository: bash git clone https://github.com/<your-username>/hospital-management-system.git cd hospital-management-system
+ MySQL Workbench for database management.
+ ### Installation Steps
+ 1. Clone the Repository: bash git clone https://github.com/<your-username>/hospital-management-system.git cd hospital-management-system
+ 2. Open the cloned folder in the location you cloned it
+ 3. Connect to an existing or a new database in mySQL workbench vs code or any other editor
+ 4. Open the table_creation.sql file.
+ 5. Run the sql file and enjoy 👍👍🥳🥳